1963 The Sandman Cometh

-Inspired, the rest of the Dodger staff banded with Koufax to deliver a 2.85 team ERA that was the NL’s best.
-Chief among Koufax’s partners were Don Drysdale, won who 19 games of his own with a 2.63 ERA (somehow, he lost 17); and reliever Ron Perranoski, who recorded a 16-3 record with 21 saves and a sparkling 1.67 ERA.
+Inspired, the rest of the Los Angeles staff banded with Koufax to deliver a 2.85 team ERA that was the NL’s best.
+Chief among Koufax’s partners was Don Drysdale, won who 19 games of his own with a 2.63 ERA (somehow, he lost 17); and reliever Ron Perranoski, who recorded a 16-3 record with 21 saves and a sparkling 1.67 ERA.

-Dodger pitching practically carried the entire team on its back as they held onto first place, bailing out a weak offense—a pattern that would continue at Los Angeles in good times and bad through the rest of the 1960s.
-The current Dodger lineup was not your father’s Dodgers of Ebbets Field lore; as a team they placed fourth in batting average, sixth in runs scored, eighth in slugging percentage and ninth in home runs.
+Dodgers pitching practically carried the entire team on its back as the team held onto first place, bailing out a weak offense—a pattern that would continue at Los Angeles in good times and bad through the rest of the 1960s.
+The current Dodgers lineup was not your father’s Dodgers of Ebbets Field lore; as a team they placed fourth in batting average, sixth in runs scored, eighth in slugging percentage and ninth in home runs.
 Tommy Davis and Frank Howard remained the Dodgers’ two big hitters in 1963 but had their RBI totals cut virtually in half from 1962.
 Maury Wills stole 40 bases after swiping a record 104 the year before.

-The Dodgers’ second NL pennant in Los Angeles didn’t come easily, surviving a late rush from a St. Louis Cardinal squad that won 19 of 20 into September and at one point closed the Dodger lead to a single game.
-Finishing six back of the Dodgers, the Cardinals could not provide the perfect send-off for Stan MusialMusial batted .255 but did provide 12 home runs and 58 RBIs in only 337 at-bats., who at 42 was preparing for retirement and, after 17 years of postseason absence, barely missed one last crack at a World Series.
+The Dodgers’ second NL pennant in Los Angeles didn’t come easily, surviving a late rush from a St. Louis Cardinals squad that won 19 of 20 into September and at one point closed the Dodgers’ lead to a single game.
+Finishing six back of Los Angeles, the Cardinals could not provide the perfect send-off for Stan MusialMusial batted .255 but did provide 12 home runs and 58 RBIs in only 337 at-bats., who at 42 was preparing for retirement and, after 17 years of postseason absence, barely missed one last crack at a World Series.

 Such rises in homers had actually been modest, while batting averages hadn’t risen at all—but both suffered under the new zone beginning in 1963.
 The collective NL batting average dropped from .261 to .245, while home runs and runs scored fell off by 15%.
 The lowly New York Mets bottomed out at .219, just a shade lower than the Houston Colt .45s—a team that belted just 62 home runs, only one more than Maris himself had hit a few years earlier.
 The American League’s drop-off was not as steep but just as telling, with the Minnesota Twins leading the league in batting—at only .255.